drfailov/DRM_Watch_v2/README.md

 ## Code description

+### Menu language
+There is 2 options to select language: `Russian` and `English`.
+If you want use `Russian` language, uncomment `#define LANG_RU` string in main file.
+If you want use `English` language, uncomment `#define LANG_EN` string in main file.
+Only one string can be active at the time.
+If you select any language, you have to comment other one.

 ### How to add my own screen?
 Program contains several screens (menus, watchfaces...).
 Every screen is a separate mode.
 Every mode contains of: modeSetup(), modeLoop(), modeFinish().